-The proposed works at Middleton Primary School consists of the following components:
+The proposed works at Hovingham Primary School consists of the following components and is required to support the existing and 2016 'bulge' cohorts:

-- Purchase and installation of a three classroom, stand-alone modular building.
-To be positioned as such to facilitate the transition of the 'bulge' cohort through the age ranges as they pass through school - Appropriate minor external works to be undertaken to facilitate the placement of the classroom unit.
-This is to include, but not exclusive to, installation of foundations, reorientation of any footpaths, enhancement to external play etc. required to allow the building to work for school use. - Extension and enhancement of existing services and utilities required to allow the classroom unit to be placed on site.
+- Purchase and installation of a four classroom and one nursery (including flexible break out area) stand-alone modular building.
+To be positioned as such to facilitate the transition of the 'bulge' cohort through the age ranges as they pass through school. - o Four of the proposed classrooms will be utilised as dedicated teaching space and one classroom will provide a flexible breakout area.
+The provision of a nursery unit within this new accommodation block will liberate the essential internal space necessary to support the transition of bulge cohort pupils through the school. - Appropriate minor external works to be undertaken to facilitate the placement of the classroom units.
+This is to include, but not exclusive to, installation of foundations, reorientation of any footpaths, enhancement to external play and fence lines etc. ensuring the building is suitable for school use. - Extension and enhancement of existing services and utilities required to allow the classroom units to be placed on site.
 This is to include, but not be exclusive to, any enhancement or upgrade of the site electrical infrastructure, extension of the school fire alarm system into the new classroom, additional security coverage where necessary, modification to the school ICT network to add the new classroom space etc. - 3.2.
-The estimated scheme cost is £499,925.
-This includes all construction costs, additional ancillary works (including decant, surveys, project contingency, service connections etc.), design & consultants fees and incorporates £105,585 of previously approved underwriting costs. - 3.3.
+The estimated scheme cost is £1,262,868.
+This includes all construction costs, additional ancillary works (including decant, surveys, project contingency, service connections etc.), design & consultants fees and incorporates £239,299 of previously approved underwriting costs. - 3.3.
 Following discussions with LCC Corporate Procurement Unit, it was determined that the YORbuild 2 Framework Agreement is the appropriate route to deliver the required accommodation.
 PP&PU colleagues have formalised the contractual negations with the relevant contractor and liaised with Children's Services throughout this process. - 3.4.
-A funding allocation has been awarded for the provision of furniture to support this additional classroom; this is the subject of a separate programme-wide DCR in the interests of expediency. - 3.5.
-Any required Highways works, necessary as a consequence of this scheme, will be picked up under a separate programme-wide DCR's once the planning application has been approved.
-This will pick up all conditions from the planning process.
+'Authority to Spend' the sum of £975,000 on the proposed bulge cohort scheme was approved at the Executive Board meeting held on 22nd June 2016.
+The approval of 'Design and Cost Reports' for the bulge cohort schemes which exceed £500k was delegated to the Director of Children's Services, subject to the agreement of the Deputy Chief Executive in consultation with the appropriate Executive Members. - 3.5.
+Subsequent to the aforementioned approval and following further site investigations by the contractor, appointed through the YORbuild 2 Framework, an increase to the latest cost estimate for the required work was identified that exceeds the above amount and is now valued at £1,262,868.
+The increase in cost is attributed to the results of the ground investigation survey, the result of which requires a substantial increase in the specification of the foundations to the proposed building and the subsequent making good to the existing external play areas local to the construction compound.